-The hippocampus is a part of the brain.
-It is found in the inner folds of the bottom middle section of the brain, known as the temporal lobe.
+The main functions of the hippocampus involve human learning and memory.
+It is a part of the brain found in the inner folds of the temporal lobe.

 Knowing about the hippocampus has helped researchers understand how memory works.

 The hippocampus is part of the limbic system, which